iiisthu/jsnark/README.md

 	$ make
 	$ make install

-The makefile has been modified to produce the one needed executable for the interface.
+The CMakeLists.txt has been modified to produce the one needed executable for the interface.
 The executable will appear under `/usr/local/bin  `

-- Compile and test the JsnarkCircuitBuilder project as in the next section.

 ### Running and Testing JsnarkCircuitBuilder